MisterValiant/odin-recipes/README.md

 <br/>

 ## ❤️ Motivation
-The aim this project was to revisit the basics of HTML, CSS and Javascript, and further understand the dos and don'ts of Fullstack Web Development using The Odin Project's (TOP) curriculum.
+The aim of this project was to revisit the basics of HTML, CSS and Javascript, and further understand the dos and don'ts of Fullstack Web Development using The Odin Project's (TOP) curriculum.
 Additionally, I always wanted to re-create Genshin Impacts' character selection page from their [website](https://genshin.hoyoverse.com/en/ "Genshin Impact").

 <br/>